 "In the first place justification always remains the moral basis that makes sanctification possible. . . .
 And in the second place, the grace that is above us always remains greater than the grace that is within us.
 The pardon which faith receives is something entire, perfect, rounded out, complete, which neither requires nor is capable of enlargement.
 On the other hand, the new creation which faith experiences through its communion with Christ always remains a fragmentary and progressive work. . . . the correct and inner succession and inner superiority of the one gift over the other must be clearly preserved."—Page ix.

 " . . . justification, as the moral condition which is essential in God's sight for the

 new life, must always be given the first place." —Page 96.

 "This is what is so deceptive and unevangelical in every sort of teaching concerning sanctification that would attempt in some way to reach a point in which the communion with God no longer depends completely on the gift of justification. . . . " —Page 97.

-5. Our standing and fellowship with God must be grounded, as Calvin says, on forgiveness of sins and not on our renewal or sanctification.
+5. Our standing and fellowship with God must be grounded on the forgiveness of sin and the imputed righteousness of Christ, not on our renewal or sanctification.

 6. Imputed and imparted righteousness do not have equal merit in justification.
 (I am using merit in the theological sense.)
 Merit remains with, and inseparable from, the person of Christ.
 Therefore merit is wholly imputed, which is to say, the holy doing and dying of Jesus is our only merit, which is applied to us through His mediatorial activity.